OpenHydrology/floodestimation/docs/source/tutorial.rst

     analysis = QmedAnalysis(dee_catchment, gauged_catchments)
     dee_catchment_qmed = qmed_analysis.qmed()

-The :class:`floodestimation.analysis.QmedAnalysis` object provides a comprehensive set of methods to estimate QMED.
+The :class:`.analysis.QmedAnalysis` object provides a comprehensive set of methods to estimate QMED.
 The library will automatically identify the best method based on which data is available when calling :meth:`qmed()` without arguments.
 The following methods are available:

 - Using annual maximum flow records (for gauged catchments)
 - Using the Flood Estimation Handbook regression method (`science report SC050050